peawinter/peawinter.github.io/_posts/2015-06-05-run-r-on-cluster.md

 done
 ```

+Read this [post](http://stackoverflow.com/questions/14167178/passing-command-line-arguments-to-r-cmd-batch) for passing argument for Rscript command.

-### Download packages
+## Download packages

-An annoying bug is that R cannot import and load packages properly.
+An annoying thing is that R may not import and load packages properly.

 {% highlight Bash shell scripts linenos%}
 Calls: install.packages -> grep -> contrib.url